Dacrydium cupressinum: Conservation

-D. cupressinums conservation status was assessed by the IUCN Red List in 2013 as "Least Concern", and its population trend was assessed as "Stable".
+Dacrydium cupressinums conservation status was assessed by the IUCN Red List in 2013 as "Least Concern", and its population trend was assessed as "Stable".
 Its assessment in the New Zealand Threat Classification System was evaluated in 2023 as "Not Threatened".
 Although previously harvested for timber, D. cupressinum is now protected from logging under the Forests Act 1949, which was amended in 1993, and its natural regeneration is vigorous in locations with mature trees and is further supported by revegetation efforts.
 D. cupressinum timber is still produced, although in smaller amounts.

 The current threats that the tree possesses are introduced species, such as deer and possums.
 A significant amount of lowland forests in New Zealand were historically cleared for agriculture, forestry, and urban growth over 150 years, ending around 1970.
 This has led to at least a 70 percent decline in the area occupied by the tree and other plant species, making the species eligible as "Endangered" under IUCN guidelines.
 However, some conservationists argue that threat assessments should focus on present and future conditions, making the classification controversial.
 Despite this, the 2013 classification on the ICUN Red List remains "Least Concern".